brunopk/sc-rpi/doc/commands.md

 # Commands

-# TODO: update with MQTT information
+# TODO: update with MQTT information (explaining how commands are sent)

 The API consists of commands transmitted via JSON-formatted messages over a [WebSocket](https://learning.postman.com/docs/sending-requests/websocket/websocket-overview/) connection.
 All commands have the same format :